 Being from Cape Cod, Brittany loves everything involving the beach.
 She also enjoys traveling with her husband and spending time in his home state of Alaska.

-Stacy has over twelve years of experience working in the outpatient orthopedic setting and has worked for Bay State Physical Therapy since 2002.
+Stacy has over fourteen years of experience working in the outpatient orthopedic setting and has worked for Bay State Physical Therapy since 2002.
 Her interests lie in all aspects of orthopedics, but she especially enjoys working with patients who are recovering from surgery.
 She is a certified sports and conditioning specialist and uses this knowledge when working with athletes to return them to their sport.

 Stacy is married with two small children.
 She is frequently seen at local road races providing stretching and advice to runners.

 Mike is a Northeastern University graduate (03), and a board certified Physical Therapist, with 13 years of experience working in Outpatient Physical Therapy.
 Mike is experienced in treating a wide range of orthopedic conditions with specific skills developed in joint mobilization and sports specific conditioning.
 He enjoys engaging patients to control their condition and discover safe functional fitness for long term management.
 Mike is an avid outdoor sports enthusiast who gets out regularly to engage in snowboarding, hiking, Snowshoeing, long distance running, and mountain biking.